steadygaze/start-axum/README.md

 to generate a new project template.

+Of course you should explore around the project structure, but the best place to start with your application code is in `src/app/mod.rs`.

 ## Installing Additional Tools

 By default, `cargo-leptos` uses `nightly` Rust, `cargo-generate`, and `sass`.
 If you run into any trouble, you may need to install one or more of these tools.